MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting

-Inspired by this concept, we created a modified version of the module where the weights \(w\) are learned through the back-propagation process. \autoref{fig:denseinterp} shows a visual representation of the dense interpolation module.
-The edges are coloured based on the weight values of \(w\), with darker edges showing a more decisive influence and lighter ones indicating a weaker impact.
-Finally, we can create a single, unified hidden representation in several ways.
-The easiest method is to concatenate the embeddings from each time step.
-In this work, we use the last embedding as the single hidden representation, which summarises the information from the entire input sequence through the aforementioned dense interpolation module.
+We further enhance the DIL by allowing the weights \(w_{t,m}\) to be learned via the back-propagation process, enabling a more flexible and adaptive representation. \autoref{fig:denseinterp} depicts this dense interpolation layer, where edge colors correspond to the magnitude of the learned weights, with darker edges representing stronger contributions and lighter edges indicating weaker ones.
+Finally, the unified hidden representation can be obtained by several methods, such as concatenation across all time steps.
+In this work, we use the last embedding as the final representation, summarizing the entire input sequence via the dense interpolation module.